 Avoid acting disgusted with his poop, even though it can be an outright mess.
 Your toddler might find your reaction to be a further testament that pooping in the potty is a negative experience.

-Convincing your toddler to poop in the potty can be an exhausting experience, especially when you’re cleaning up accidents every day.
+Convincing your toddler to poop in the potty can be exhausting, especially when you’re cleaning accidents every day.